 Submit XML sitemaps

-Submitting your sitemap to Google Search console allows a Googlebot to crawl and index your site more effectively by giving them a full list of your site’s pages.
+Submitting your sitemap to the Google Search console allows a Googlebot to crawl and index your site more effectively by giving them a full list of your site’s pages.
 Thus, you need to submit the XML sitemap to the top domain site and subfolder sites respectively, because each local market site should have a unique XML sitemap.
 You can use some plugins like Yoast SEO, SEO manager, or use some free XML sitemap generator and upload via FTP.

 One tip: I suggest breaking down the XML sitemap into the page, post, product in each site, so it’s better for Google to index, but also it’s better for your site management, particularly you might be selling thousands of SKU.
 Also, for any variation SKUs or duplicate pages, you can leverage robot.txt and canonical tag, for the purpose to decrease the crawlability budget, I would go into more detail about this in the other article.